PatrickKyei/exception/_posts/2022-10-27-the-google-it-certication-program.md

 > I'm often excited about learning new things and exploring areas of learning that pique my curiosity.

+Before we start, I should tell you a little bit about myself;

 Even though we didn't even know about the many professions in the tech area at the time, I can still clearly recall my early years when I was passionate about being an IT person.

 Because I didn't have a computer at home or on my own at the time, it was just a dream.
 I still have vivid memories of how happy I was whenever we went to the ICT lab.
 I always did well on the assignments assigned to us, and occasionally my friends would call me for assistance.